wmgroot/servicer/README.md

 ```
 Using `depends_on` defines the other services your service depends on.
 Servicer will execute the dependee's matching step before executing the dependor's current step.
 In this case, Servicer will first execute the build steps for the `artifactory-pypi` and `pypi-credentials` services, which were created by the user and are not included here, before executing the `build` step for `my_python_package`.

+The `depends_on` key may also be used at the step level of your configuration.
+Below you can see that the `deploy` step for our `api-django` service contains a dependency on `postgres:deploy`.
+Servicer will ensure that the service-step `api-django:deploy` is executed after the service-step `postgres:deploy`.

+A wildcard may also be provided in the place of a service name.
+For example, `*:test`.
+This means that the given service or service-step depends on the completion of all other services' `test` step.
 ```
 ...
   postgres: